How To Choose a Window Company in Silver Spring

 Other Window Replacement Costs

 Ask each company you're evaluating about warranty fees, labor costs, and permit fees.
-This will help you get a clear picture of of the financial commitment involved in the project.
+This will help you get a better picture of the total costs involved in the project.

 Experience and Training

-The longer a window company has been in business, the better its workmanship will likely be.
-Speak with a company representative to learn more about its public and private credentials, guarantees, and experience.
-Company websites often keep photo galleries where you can see previous work technicians have done.
+The longer a window company has been operating, the better its workmanship will likely be.
+Call a company representative to learn more about its guarantees, public and private credentials, and experience.
+Company websites often keep photo galleries demonstrating previous work technicians have done.

 Licensing and Credentials

 Window contractors and subcontractors in Maryland must carry a license from the state's Home Improvement Commission.
-Each candidate for a license must take a trade and business exam, submit legal filings, verify insurance information, and prove good financial standing.
+Each candidate for a license must take a trade and business exam, submit legal paperwork, verify surety bond information, and prove good financial standing.

 Types of Windows Offered